celehs/sureLDA/README.md

-**sureLDA: A Novel Multi-Disease Automated Phenotyping Method for the Electronic Health Record**
+**A Novel Multi-Disease Automated Phenotyping Method for the Electronic Health Record**

 ## Overview